 Marketing and Digital

-Job seekers with strong experience in relationship building and who come with strong networks are highly sought after, while clients are demonstrating an interest in taking on candidates who have had exposure working for global organizations.
+Job seekers with strong experience in sales and relationship building and who come with strong networks are highly sought after, while clients are demonstrating an interest in taking on candidates who have had exposure working for global organizations.

 Supply chain, in particular, is experiencing a skills shortage and Procurement is a lot more sophisticated outside of NZ.
 Strong category management experience with both direct and indirect procurement are most in demand within this space.

 International job seekers traditionally find it quite difficult to source work within FS as the roles are typically a lot broader than what they may be accustomed to.
 Therefore, expats returning home, permanent residents and workers on partner visas who are able to demonstrate adaptability are in high demand.
-Job seekers seeking work in the FS sector need to be able to demonstrate where they have taken on additional responsibilities outside of their typical job description or worked across multiple platforms.
+Job seekers seeking work in the Financial Services sector need to be able to demonstrate where they have taken on additional responsibilities outside of their typical job description or worked across multiple platforms.